zhukovgreen/zhukovgreen/docs/index.md

 Python's mypy, software architectures, distributed systems, and concurrent programming.
 My main language is Python, but also I work in Scala.

+I love software development and spend all my free time reading and learning about it.

 I like working with the big data, eventing and efficiency of these processes.
 Within big data I was participating in building multiple systems from scratch, as well as evolving existing systems.
 I was building data quality systems,